moorepants/learn-multibody-dynamics/loads.rst

 A *force* is an abstraction we use to describe the thing that causes mass to move (i.e. accelerate from a stationary state).
 There are four `fundamental forces of nature`_ of which all other forces can be derived from.
-Moments and torques can be described using forces and have analgous relationships as particles have to a rigid body being made up of a set of particles spatially fixed together.
+Moments and torques can be described using forces and have analogous relationships as particles have to a rigid body being made up of a set of particles spatially fixed together.
 Forces, moments, and torques have magnitude and direction and thus we use vectors to describe them mathematically.